 The only exception is SCP-662 “Mr. Deeds” when he starts attacking facility personnel or yourself

-Certain SCPs are usually guarded by either MTF Eta-9 or the Military Police, meaning they are able to exercise their authority to dismiss you.
+Certain SCPs are usually guarded by MTF Eta-9, meaning they are able to exercise their authority to dismiss you.
 Maintain a reasonable distance away from the SCP.

 For more information on certain SCPs, visit the Paragon Science Hub